Miami University: Curriculum

 The College of Arts and Science is the oldest and largest college at Miami, with almost half of the undergraduate student body enrollment.
 It offers 70 majors covering a broad range of areas of study across the humanities, natural sciences, and social sciences, as well as pre-law, pre-medical and interdisciplinarity programs.
 The curriculum emphasizes creativity, research, and global perspectives.
 10 of the 12 doctoral degrees offered by Miami are provided through the College of Arts and Science.

 Miami's Farmer School of Business is a nationally recognized school of business that offers nine majors.
 The school also offers graduate MBA, accountancy, and economics degrees.
 It is named after Miami University alumni and benefactors Richard T. Farmer, founder of Cintas, and his wife Joyce Barnes Farmer.

-Miami's College of Creative Arts offers 14 majors through its five departments: architecture and interior design, art, emerging technology in business & design, Music, and Theatre.
+Miami's College of Creative Arts offers 14 majors through its five departments: architecture and interior design, art, emerging technology in business and design, music, and theatre.
 Each department has its own portfolio or audition admission requirements, which are separate from the standard admissions requirements for the university.
 Art and music majors choose concentrations within their programs.

-The College of Education, Health & Society offers 20 undergraduate majors spanning six departments, which include educational leadership, educational psychology, family science and social work, kinesiology and health, sports leadership and management, and teacher education.
+The College of Education, Health and Society offers 20 undergraduate majors spanning six departments, which include educational leadership, educational psychology, family science and social work, kinesiology and health, sports leadership and management, and teacher education.
 As of fall 2009, nearly 3,500 full-time and part-time undergraduates were enrolled in the school.

-The College of Engineering and Computing offers 10 accredited majors at the Oxford campus, and moved into a new $22 million engineering building in 2007.
-The college has five departments, including chemical, paper, and biomedical engineering; computer science, cybersecurity, and software engineering; electrical and computer engineering; mechanical and manufacturing engineering; and interdisciplinary programs.
-The school also offers four master's degrees in computer science, chemical engineering, computational electrical and computer engineering, and mechanical engineering.
+The College of Engineering and Computing offers 13 accredited majors at the Oxford campus, and moved into a new $22 million engineering building in 2007.
+The college has four departments, including chemical, paper, and biomedical engineering; computer science and software engineering; electrical and computer engineering; and mechanical and manufacturing engineering.
+The school also offers nine master's degrees, 4 of which as M.Eng programs while the rest are M.S. programs, as well as two Ph.D. programs in engineering and computer science.

 The Miami University Honors College was established in 2021, replacing the former university honors program on campus.
-Around 400 students are admitted to the Honors College every year and are required to produce publishable research.
+Around 400 students are admitted to the Honors College every year.
 Based in Peabody Hall on the Western Campus, the Honors College is Miami's only residential college and fosters one-on-one interaction with faculty-in-residence.